Growth of quasiconvex subgroups: Introduction

 \begin{theorem} Let $(G,\mathcal{P})$ be a non-elementary relatively hyperbolic group, and $H$ a relatively quasiconvex subgroup of $(G,\mathcal{P})$ of infinite index in $G$.
 Suppose that $G$ acts properly and cocompactly on a graph $\Upsilon$.
 Then

 \end{theorem}

 \begin{theorem} Let $G$ be a non-elementary group, acting properly and cocompactly on a CAT(0) cube complex $\calX$.
 Suppose that $\calX$ does not decompose as a product.
-Then, for every subgroup $H \subset G$ stabilizing a hyperplane of $\calX$, we have
+Then, for every subgroup $H \subset G$ stabilizing an essential hyperplane of $\calX$, we have

 \end{theorem}

 Given these results, one may ask whether there exists a uniform upper bound $\alpha < \lambda_G$ such that $\lambda_H \leq \alpha$ for each infinite index quasiconvex subgroup $H \subset G$.
 In \refthm{NonUniform}, we construct an example (with $G$ a free group) showing that no such uniform bound can exist.